 Tomato sauce is a highly viscous paste made from tomatoes, spices, and various other additives.

 Hence, only shaking the bottle or applying sufficient force can move the sauce.
-Everyone knows that when you pour water out of a bottle, the liquid leaves the bottom of a bottle.
+Everyone knows that when you pour water out of a bottle, the liquid leaves the bottom of the bottle.

 This is why vacuum forms in the bottom of the bottle when the sauce moves away from it.
 This creates a pressure difference that works against the force of gravity and pulls the sauce downwards.

-The third method helps with both types of container – simply insert a drinking straw deep into the bottle so that air can pass through the tomato sauce to the bottom.
+The third method helps with both types of containers – simply insert a drinking straw deep into the bottle so that air can pass through the tomato sauce to the bottom.